 We’ll also share personal data if we buy, sell, transfer, or merge parts of our business with another company.

 • Regulators.
-If we are subject to an audit, review, or other inquiry by a properly constituted regulatory agency (like the Food and Drug Administration, for instance), they may require us to share the data we have, including personal data.
+If we are subject to an audit, review, reporting requirements or other inquiry by a properly constituted regulatory agency (like the Food and Drug Administration, for instance), they may require us to share the data we have, including personal data.

 • Subpoenas and legal demands.
 We have to comply with lawful subpoenas or investigative demands from courts and law enforcement agencies.
 We want to be really transparent on this point: if law enforcement (or anyone else with a valid subpoena) follows the correct legal process and demands information about you from PAX, it’s very likely that we have to share that information.
 That means we might have to share data about where you’ve used the device and, depending upon which device you use, the amount and type of product you’ve used.
 If that’s a concern for you, or if you just don’t like that, then you shouldn’t share Usage Data with us.